atomone-hub/genesis/README.md

 premium charges that may apply).
 If the demand for $phATOM and $PHOTON is great then this helps AtomOne influence governance of the hub with the intelligence of $ATONE.
-On the other hand, if the demand is not great, then the $PHOTON to $ATONE conversion is presumalby already efficient.
+On the other hand, if the demand is not great, then the $PHOTON to $ATONE conversion is presumably already efficient.

 XXX Discussion of inflation schedule, or bounds.